molpopgen/libsequence/doc/md/tutorial.md

 See the header files PolySites.hpp, SimData.hpp, and PolyTable.hpp for examples of declarations.
 The corresponding definitions are in PolySites.cc, SimData.cc, and PolyTable.cc, respectively.

-\subsubsection ptable_access Accessing the data
+\subsubsection polytable_access Accessing the data

 The data stored in a PolyTable may be accessed in a variety of ways.
 The following types are relevant, and are analogs to the usual typedefs found in STL containers (click to see their documentation):